Buying a flipped house: What to know when buying a home to flip

 There are risks to buying a flipped house as well.
 When you make a purchase this significant, you must do your due diligence before taking the plunge.
 Here’s what you need to consider.

-While the house might look brand-new on the outside, it’s important to make sure the upgrade meets the legal building standards of your city.
-Even if the renovations are up to code, they still might not be as high-quality as you’d like for a home you plan to live in.
+While the house might look brand-new on the outside, it’s important to make sure the upgrade meets the legal building codes of your city.
+Even if the renovations are up to code, they still might not be as high-quality as you’d like for your long-term home.
 Many house flippers are good at what they do, but it’s also possible that an investor, especially one new to the business, is simply covering up old issues with cosmetic fixes.
 Consider verifying the contractors who completed the work on your home to get an idea of the effort they put into the renovations.
+You might learn that the majority of the home was a DIY endeavor, and that becomes an entirely different concern.

 Another potential issue is compliance.
 There are rules and regulations around how structures can be built, and that includes additions to existing buildings.
 Yes, you might be getting all-new electrical and high-end appliances, but did the developer file the correct permits for the additional bathroom?
 If not, a housing inspector who’s more than willing to point out these issues could visit you soon.